chrmoritz/Troxel/README.md

 #### Importing Trove's blueprints
 ```
-npm run grunt -- import:TrovePath
+npm run import
 ```
-**Note:** *The TrovePath parameter should point to the Trove directory containing the blueprint folder and should have all spaces and `:` excaped like in `npm run grunt -- import:C\:\Program\ Files\Trove`.*
+**Note:** *If Trove is not installed in the default location you will prompted to enter the correct path to the `Live` folder containing the blueprints directory.
+By default the importer spawns 2 times your cpu count of Trove devtool child processes.
+You can customize this behavior by running the importer like `npm run grunt -- import:1` with the parallel jobs count as an optional parameter after the colon `:`.*

 libTroxel
 ======